 Organizations serve all members of the campus community.
-Forty clubs offer students the opportunity to explore special interests.
+More than 40 clubs offer students the opportunity to explore special interests.
 Many of these clubs are directly affiliated with fields of study and augment classroom experiences.

 In addition, art exhibits, dance productions, dramatic presentations, musical productions, and performances by guest artists are sponsored throughout the year.
 Music organizations include the college chorus, jazz band, symphonic band, dance ensemble, and stage band.
 The Community Band is open to all residents who are experienced instrumentalists.

-Student Activities staff members assist students with all aspects of planning and implementing programs.
-Clubs and organizations operate in conjunction with the Student Activities office and a club advisor.
+Student Life and Leadership staff members assist students with all aspects of planning and implementing programs.
+Clubs and organizations operate in conjunction with the Student Life and Leadership office and a club advisor.

 If you are looking for an activity or club and you don't see it here, Mercer welcomes the opportunity to start new clubs.
-To charter a club, you need a membership list of at least 10 students, a faculty advisor and a constitution.
-Student Government Association (SGA) and Student Activities staff members will help prepare the constitution.
+To charter a club, you need a membership list of at least 10 students, a faculty advisor, a club officer list, and a constitution.
+Student Government Association (SGA) and Student Life and Leadership staff members will help prepare the constitution.
 Once these requirements are met, the SGA will vote to charter the club at its next scheduled meeting.

 For information about joining any of these clubs or starting a new club: